mm80843/T3.5/docs/Benef/PBN__Benef_71.md

 # __System protection__

-## Name of the Benefit

-Ensures the safety and integrity of data and systems, minimizing the risk of intrusion and hacking

 ## Description of Benefits pertaining to Beneficiaries

 * [Reduction in the likelihood of data breaches and damage to infrastructure, leading to increased trust and confidence in the smart and safe city concepts](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_72.md)